 When leads are qualified, the company they are linked to becomes an account.
 Accounts can have multiple contacts linked to them.
 Hence, duplication of records is a big data quality concern here.
 At the same time, an account must have at least 1 contact linked to it.
 Hence, missing data can also be a data quality issue.

 A deal in progress is referred to as an opportunity.
 Opportunities must be linked to an account and are managed through varying stages of maturity.
 Data quality is important for opportunities since reporting data is pulled from here.

 Data quality issues can be the result of many different factors.
 The top 3 amongst them are:

 Poor data governance

-Data governance refers to the rules and processes followed by an organization to enter and handle data.
-Proper governance is required to minimize data quality issues at the entry stage and to keep it from being outdated in the database.
-For example, manually entering customer addresses can increase the risk of typographic errors while using an auto-complete option minimizes this risk and ensures that all details are captured accurately.
+Data governance refers to the rules and processes followed by an organisation to enter and handle data.
+Proper governance is required to minimise data quality issues at the entry stage and to keep it from being outdated in the database.
+For example, manually entering customer addresses can increase the risk of typographic errors while using an address autocomplete service minimises this risk and ensures that all details are captured accurately.

 Poorly trained sales team